 During the early 1990’s the orphanage went through difficult times, and nearly closed their doors due to lack of funding and staff.
 Pedro and Donie Hernandez had been directing a similar ministry, Casa Samuel, at that time and became directors to help keep the doors open.

 Many Christian work teams, families and individuals have paid their own way and come over the years to help make Casa Bernabé what it is today, along with hundreds of sponsors and donors.
 Separate houses now exist where trailers once were.
 Steadily the orphan population grew as God provided staff and funding.
 In 1996, Casa Bernabé started their own school taught by a professional staff of teachers.
 The school now provides education for the children living at Casa Bernabé as well as students from the surrounding community.

 Casa Bernabé has cared for hundreds of children since it opened its doors as an orphanage.
 Over the past 30 years some of these children have been able to return to their families.
 Others have been adopted by families in Guatemala,United States, Honduras, Mexico and Canada.
 For others, Casa Bernabé is their permanent home until they turn 18.
-A transition program has recently been implemented to assist the challenge of safely merging into adulthood through education and job skills.
 There are several staff members now teaching, caring and working at the orphanage who grew up at Casa Bernabé.
 Everyday is a witness to the loving, miraculous provision of God and His gentle healing power in the lives of these children.

 As we look to the future we have dreams of an expanded ministry that shines an ever increasing light into the surrounding community.
 Through continuing to develop the medical clinic, enlarging the school, and enriching our Families United programs we hope to provide some economic initiatives and training opportunities for children and their families.
 Our desire is to shift the narrative; to help keep struggling families together, and break the cycle of poverty.